djwugee/beatshuffle/README.md

 ### Deployment Steps

-1. Make sure your project structure matches the one described above:
+1. Ensure your project structure matches the above layout:
-   - `index.py` in the root directory
+   - Flask application in `api/app.py`
-   - Static files in `app/static/`
+   - Static files in `static/`
-   - Templates in `app/templates/`
+   - Templates in `templates/`

 2. Deploy to Vercel:
 ```bash